 Mean Gene was a consummate gentleman, forever poised, and even when interviews veered off in a direction he didn’t anticipate, he never missed a beat!

-Some more fun trivia- Off-camera, Okerlund was very close friends with Hulk Hogan, The Iron Sheik, and the late Bobby Heenan.
-Mean Gene actually served as the best man at the Iron Sheik’s wedding!
+Did you know?
+Off-camera, Okerlund was very close friends with Hulk Hogan, The Iron Sheik, and the late Bobby Heenan.
+Mean Gene also served as the best man at the Iron Sheik’s wedding!

 Mean Gene Okerlund Bloopers and On-Air Gaffes